What stories do you have to tell? What stories do you want to hear from others? How do we make our stories matter?

 This student may use their grant towards any StoryStudio Chicago classes, the Writers Festival, StoryBoard, Manuscript Consultations, or visits to the Writers Room.
 If the class is application-based, you must be accepted before applying the grant funds.

-To be considered for the grant, please fill out this form, including a 5-page excerpt of your work.
-Deadline is June 1, 2022.
+To be considered for the grant, click the “Apply” button below and submit an application, including a 5-page excerpt of your work.
+Deadline is February 28, 2023.

 Every summer, StoryStudio Chicago is proud to offer multiple week-long Youth Creative Writing Summer Camps.
 We offer multiple weeks of workshops for various age groups.
 With our talented instructors, young writers can expect to learn elements of writing, build friendships and community with fellow peers, and get feedback on their creative works.